viamrobotics/docs/docs/how-tos/train-deploy-ml.md

 ## Train a machine learning (ML) model

-Now that you have a dataset with your labeled data, you are ready to train a machine learning model.
+Now that you have a dataset with your labeled images, you are ready to train a machine learning model.

 {{< table >}}
 {{% tablestep %}}